 Medication to be taken by mouth may be prescribed for you.
 Narcotic pain medications are constipating and therefore should be discontinued as soon as possible.

 - Ibuprofen (Advil, Aleve) is an anti-inflammatory and may reduce discomfort after surgery.
 This is available at any drug store without a prescription.
 Maximum dose is 3200 mg per day.
-Ask your doctor if you have history of poor kidney function
+Ask your doctor if you have history of kidney problems.

 - Acetaminophen (Tylenol) helps decrease discomfort after surgery.
 This is available at any drug store without a prescription.
 Some narcotic pain medicines also contain acetaminophen.
 Maximum dose is 4000 mg per day.
 Ask your doctor if you have history of poor liver function.

 Anesthesia, surgery and narcotic pain medication all increase your risk for constipation.
 Constipation and straining to have a bowel movement puts stress on the surgery site and can impair healing.
 If taking prescription pain medication, be sure to take an over the counter stool softener or laxative such as Colace (docusate), Senokot or SennaGen (senna), Dulcolax (bisacodyl), Miralax (polyethylene glycol), Milk of Magnesia (magnesium hydroxide).
 Decrease or hold the medication if loose stools or diarrhea.